Share your deployment goals, market and timeline, and a Telcore specialist will get back to you

 PGW*

-Connects user devices to external data networks
+Connects subscriber sessions to external data networks

 Supports PCEF functionality